-- Identify the partition that we need to run the disk check.
+- Identify the partition that's required in order to run the disk check.

-In the output, we can determine that sda1 and sdb1 are mounted as part of the local OS, sdc1 is mounted.
-So, in this case, we need to run fsck against /dev/sdc1.
+In the output, you can determine that sda1 and sdb1 are mounted as part of the local system.
+The newly attached disk may be present as sdc1; but if it is, it is not mounted.
+In this situation, we have to run fsck against /dev/sdc1.

-Run fsck on the partition which cannot be mounted.
+Run fsck on the partition that cannot be mounted.

 fsck -yM /dev/sdc1